adamvinueza/adamvinueza.github.io/_posts/2019-03-31-you-dont-suck-at-x.md

 These self-deprecating confessions of sucking at things, I submit, can generally be boiled down to an admission of vulnerability.
 They all say: I'm scared.

-And you're _right_ to be scared!
+And you'd be _right_ to be scared!
 Learning new things can often be terrifying, for lots of reasons:
 - exercising new "muscles"
   - you're studying math seriously for the first time